30 Jun 07 - Newsletters from HMS Hurworth

 This year's MW Branch reunion will take place on Saturday 22 September in HMS Collingwood.
 It is open to all MW qualified officers, WOs and senior rates although plans are afoot to form a Minewarfare Branch Association for all ranks.
 The calling notice, booking form and further details are available for download via the 'Upcoming Events' page in the website's Members Only area.

 18 Jun 07 - MCDOA AGM, Operational Updates and Annual Dinner

 This year's AGM, Operational Updates and Annual Dinner will take place on Friday 16 November 2007.
 Our Guest of Honour for the dinner in HMS Excellent will be Rear Admiral Chris Parry CBE, son of the late Cdr John Parry OBE, a sorely missed MCDOA member.
 Apart from dining out Tony Griffiths (our erstwhile Honorary Secretary) and Tug Wilson (our erstwhile Honorary Treasurer) from the service, we will be marking the 55th anniversary of the formation of the Clearance Diving branch.
 As is our custom, we will also celebrate the 25th anniversary of the appropriate MCDO course.
-This year it is the turn of LMCDO '82 (Course Officer: Geoff Goodwin/Rob Hoole, Course Instructor: CPO(D) Bob Oulds/CPO(D) Ray Ramsey and RN students: George Cairns, Bob Hawkins, Stu McAlear, Ian Morrison, Simon Neil, Martin Nutt, Sean O'Reilly and the late lamented Simon 'SAG' Ross).
+This year it is the turn of LMCDO '82 (Course Officer: Geoff Goodwin/Rob Hoole, Course Instructor: CPO(D) Bob Oulds/CPO(D) Ray Ramsay and RN students: George Cairns, Bob Hawkins, Stu McAlear, Ian Morrison, Simon Neil, Martin Nutt, Sean O'Reilly and the late lamented Simon 'SAG' Ross).